-- New York City
+- New York City.

 If you're not sure, try to narrow your options as much as possible.
 For example, can you at least remember the county?
-If so, you can contact that county’s courthouse for help determining where in the county you were and which court you should contact.
+If so, you can contact that county’s courthouse for help determining where in the county you were when you received the ticket and which traffic court you should contact.

 New York State provides a list of courthouses online.

 Generally, all you'll find here is the court's address and contact information; however, this is enough for you to contact the traffic court and find out your options regarding a lost NY traffic ticket.